 This fund was created in memory of Robert ‘’Bob’’ Schick (1930-2020), a former high school and college athlete who became a long-serving and influential teacher, coach, and administrator, not to mention mentor and second father figure to innumerable high school students.
+The fund was endowed in 2021.

 The scholarship is awarded to students graduating from Geneva High School who participated in athletics at Geneva, are actively involved in their church’s youth activities/mission/outreach, and who plan to attend an accredited post-secondary institution within the United States of America on a full-time basis.